-The Best Small Air Compressors (Review & Buying Guide) in 2021
+Best Small Air Compressors (Review & Buying Guide) in 2023

 Whether in the garage or on the road, a small air compressor can get the job done fast

 Small air compressors make it possible for these folks to power their pneumatic tools no matter where they go.
-Hobbies and DIY projects may also rely on small air compressors to perform various projects and repairs.
+Hobbyists and DIYers may also rely on small air compressors to perform various projects and repairs.
 There are different types of small compressors on the market to service a range of needs.
 Be sure to find the right compressor to fit your specific needs.

 This pancake-style air compressor features an oil-less motor that can generate 150 PSI of tank pressure and a flow rate of 2.6 SCFM.

 - Generates a decent flow rate; extremely stable

 - Includes a one-year limited warranty and a 13-piece set of accessories

 - A considerable 78.5 decibels of noise while running